branxz07/FPS-Multiplayer-Unity-and-Docker/README.md

 3. Sebastian Avilez
    - GitHub: [@SebastianAz](https://github.com/0247473)

 We appreciate the hard work and dedication of each team member in bringing this project to life.
-Their diverse skills and perspectives were instrumental in creating this TCP and UDP server for our Unity multiplayer game.
+Their diverse skills and perspectives were instrumental in creating Unity multiplayer game.

 ## License